 During the diagnostics, the child is asked to repeat the dance movements of a video avatar for one minute.
 During this time, a computer assessment of the imitation of movements is carried out.
 The accuracy of the new system was assessed in 183 children aged 7 to 13 years.
 The results are published on the Kennedy Krieger Institute website.

 The test showed 80% accuracy in identifying ASD and 70% accuracy in distinguishing ASD from attention deficit hyperactivity disorder.
-“This is a very important advantage, since ADHD and autism often occur simultaneously and even experienced doctors have difficulty determining the diagnosis,” the authors emphasize.
+“This is a very important advantage, since ADHD and autism often occur simultaneously and even experienced doctors have difficulty making a diagnosis,” the authors emphasize.

 The researchers now plan to adapt the diagnostics for young children, as well as expand testing for more serious developmental problems.
 The goal is to make it a simple, accurate, and patient- and physician-friendly tool that can be used in any medical setting.